Cody-W-Tucker/Research/Epistemology/Integrated Epistemic Knowledge Framework.md

 8. **Collective Intelligence & Open Innovation** – crowds and cross-cultural panels diversify both data *and* critique.
 9. **Learning Sciences & Developmental Lenses** – Behaviourism→Constructivism, Bloom, Integral Theory and Constructor Theory ensure systems are pedagogically sound *and* physically possible.

-When braided into one loop, the IEKF delivers **faster, safer decisions and a workforce that gets smarter rather than overwhelmed**.
+When braided into one loop, the Integrated Epistemic Knowledge Framework (IEKF) delivers **faster, safer decisions and a workforce that gets smarter rather than overwhelmed**.

 ---